vatpac-technology/sops/docs/terminal/sydney.md

 !!! example
     For an aircraft inbound from the north on the BOREE STAR to runway 34R, assign no lower than `A080` until any adjacent aircraft are maintaing `A060`, then `A070` until the aircraft are laterally clear.
 The arrival should then be assigned `A060` until south of the field.

 Be mindful of departures from YSBK which may also impact aircraft on downwind for RWY 16R at YSSY.
-Do not assign lower than `A040` until the aircraft is north/east of the BK CTR and clear of any departing traffic (who are assigned `A030` by default)
+Do not assign lower than `A040` until the aircraft is north/east of the BK CTR and clear of any departing traffic (who are assigned `A030` by default).

+### Director East and West
+SFE/SFW are responsible for vectoring aircraft onto the final approach course and clearing them for the relevant instrument or visual approach.
+Aircraft will be [handed off from SAN/SAS](#app-dir) assigned `A060`.

+Depending on the runway configuration and inbound direction, aircraft may be handed off to SFE/SFW:

+- on a downwind heading (*or intermediate heading to position for downwind*)
+- established on the STAR
+- tracking direct to the IAF or established on the LOC (*generally when inbound from the north for RWY 16L or 16R*)

+As a general rule, handoffs should occur once the aircraft has crossed any departure tracks (if a circuit is to be flown) or prior to the aircraft reaching `A060` provided SAS/SAN has no further requirements for the aircraft (if a straight-in approach is planned).

+SFW/SFE should provide aircraft an approximate 'miles to run' on first contact, to allow the aircraft to plan their descent path.

+!!! tip
+    A typical downwind will take roughly 25 track miles from the normal point have handover from SAN/SAS to SFE/SFW.

+!!! phraseology
+    "QLK402, Sydney Director, descend to `A040`, 25 miles to run"

+SFW/SFE may provide distance to touchdown, when transferring an aircraft to tower after the aircraft is established on their approach runway centreline.

+!!! phraseology
+    "QFA490, 8 miles to touchdown, contact tower 120.5"

 ### YWLM STARs
 SY TCU is responsible for issuing STARs to aircraft inbound to YWLM via **EKIPU** and **OVLUX**.
 Aircraft shall be assigned the **EKIPU** or **OVLUX** STAR (as appropriate) by default, unless coordinated otherwise (eg. via the **IVTAG** STAR).